 Play Your Guitar Every Day

 There are many guitar tricks, but one of the best ones to remember is to practise regularly.
-The more you play, the more confidence you will gain, until eventually, you will be able to improvise on the guitar and even play lead guitar in a band.
+The more you play, the more confidence you will gain, until eventually, you will be able to improvise on the guitar and even sing while playing lead guitar in a band.

 With practise, your style will become more flexible, effortless and natural.
 And what’s more, you will be able to play fast if you want to.